KR1470R/plagiator-py/README.md

 # plagiator-py
 ## Description
 Plagiarism detector, which uses the [edubirdie service](https://edubirdie.com/perevirka-na-plagiat) under the hood.
 It helps you to check approximate uniqueness of the document.
-Nice tool for school/college/university course/diploma projects.
+Nice tool for school/college/university course/diploma projects. \
+⚠️Due to the limits of the service, this tool can be used to use the service without any limitations in words amount and size of documents⚠️
 ## Supportable documents formats

  - pdf